mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push notification provider has to be trusted to avoid making correllation on which devices are recipients of the same message.
+Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push notification provider have to be trusted to avoid making correllation on which devices are recipients of the same message.

 For secure messaging systems, push notification are often sent